BJTU-ANT/CacheRoute/README.md

 CacheRoute is a lightweight LLM scheduling framework built on [vLLM](https://github.com/vllm-project/vllm) and [LMCache](https://github.com/LMCache/LMCache) to enable flexible KV cache reuse across LLM systems.
 It targets knowledge-intensive LLM services, such as browser AI and knowledge QA systems, where many requests repeatedly use the same external knowledge.
 Existing systems usually prepend long knowledge texts to the user question and send the whole prompt to the model for recomputation.
 Although this approach helps reduce model hallucination and improve answer quality, it introduces heavy prefill overhead and causes redundant computation when the same knowledge appears across many requests.

-CacheRoute addresses this problem by using KDN servers to store KVCache blocks for popular knowledge.
+CacheRoute addresses this problem by using dedicate servers to store KVCache blocks for popular knowledge.
 For each request, CacheRoute dynamically chooses between text-based injection and KVCache-based injection according to task queues, compute load, and network load.
 In this way, CacheRoute shifts knowledge injection cost between compute and network resources, improving task latency and system throughput.

 ## Why CacheRoute?